carlbarrdahl/carlbarrdahl/cv.md

 A custom-made sales channel UI has also been built for easy ordering.
 This shop can be linked in Google Maps so a "Place Order" button is displayed for the customers convenience.

-b0tt0 is a platform for food-trucks, cafés, bars, festivals, arenas etc where ordering and payments of products are made online while keeping the customer updated when order is being prepared and ready for pickup.

 ReMarkable sketches:
 ![](https://user-images.githubusercontent.com/2961337/149952221-e09c1868-fb70-4d2a-b0b4-88e69a961025.png)
 ![](https://user-images.githubusercontent.com/2961337/149952218-4c49c9bc-a4af-4187-a267-de39456cb1b1.png)